 Partner, Lewis Brisbois Bisgaard & Smith LLP; Miami, FL

-A minimum of 26 credits are required to obtain the LL.M. degree in Taxation: 13 credits of required courses and at least 13 credits of electives.
+A minimum of 26 credits are required to obtain the LL.M. degree in Taxation.
 Students may take a maximum of one, two-credit Independent Study and have it count toward their LL.M. degree in Taxation elective requirements.
 If a student is accepted into the four-credit Independent Study/IRS Internship, then all four credits will count toward the LL.M. degree.

 Candidates for an LL.M. in Taxation must successfully complete all required courses and sufficient electives for a minimum of 26 credit hours with a 2.50 GPA or better.
 A student who has not earned at least the minimum required grade point average of 2.5 upon completion of 26 credit hours will not be awarded the LL.M. in Tax.
 A student is not permitted to take extra courses to earn the required minimum grade point average of 2.5.